etiennestuder/teamcity-build-scan-plugin/README.md

 ### Maven builds

-When using TeamCity's MavenRunner to launch Maven builds, there is nothing special to do.
+If you use TeamCity's MavenRunner or any other runner to launch Maven builds, there is nothing special to do.

-When not using TeamCity's MavenRunner to launch Maven builds, no build scans are captured.
+For Maven builds, integration with build scans always happens via log parsing.
+In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
+In that case, you can suppress the parsing of the build logs by creating a TeamCity configuration parameter with name `BUILD_SCAN_LOG_PARSING` and the value being `false`.

 # Installation